 Work practice control is not very efficient because many welders focus on the actual welding rather than keeping safe working practices.

-For example, many welders find respirators inconvenient or forget to position themselves away from the welding smoke.
+For example, many welders find respirators inconvenient or forget to position themselves away from the fumes.

 6. Get additional protection with welding respirators

-Welding respirators are popular, but they are the least effective method of protection against welding fumes and gases.
-Because respirators have limitations such as:
+Welding respirators are popular, but they are the least effective method of protection against air pollution because they have many limitations:

-- You must choose the correct welding respirator type and filters for the task at hand.
+- You must choose the correct respirator type and filters for the task at hand.

 - You must learn how to use and maintain each type correctly.

-- Most welding respirators are tight-fitting.
+- Most respirators are tight-fitting.
 This means that they must perfectly fit your face.
-Otherwise, respirators will let pollution into your breathing zone.
+Otherwise, pollution will find its way into your breathing zone.

-- Welding Respirators will not protect you if the concentrations are too high, for example, welding fumes cover your face.
+- Respirators will not protect you if the concentrations are too high, for example, if fumes cover your face.

-- People with medical issues can not wear respirators.
+- People with various medical issues can not wear respirators.

-You wear a welding respirator as a temporary solution, for example, if local ventilation has malfunctioned or is under maintenance.
+Typically, you wear a respirator as a temporary solution, for example, if local ventilation has malfunctioned or is under maintenance.

-What is an example of a welding workshop’s natural ventilation against welding fumes?
+What is an example of a welding workshop’s natural ventilation?

-If only one welding process is used to weld mild steel in a workshop with natural ventilation and all safety precautions are followed, the workshop must have the following features:
+If only one welding process is used to weld mild steel in a workshop with natural ventilation and all safety precautions are followed, the workshop must have the following:

 - A volume of 10,000 cubic feet (285 cubic meters).
 For example, dimensions of 22’x22’x22′ (6.5 m).